 VR/Mobile offloads VR’s 360deg computing to the 5G Network.

 Mobile Network compute will serve as the compute for VR 360deg and stream the updated ViewPort Tiles to the VR.
+(In 360 VR, a person using VR glasses, will have a particular view out of the 360deg view, and we call that as Viewport tile).

 Prof. Alex cline selects an avatar – a digital twin- for himself, and awaits for the students to join the Immersive class room.
+(A Digital Twin is another avatar of yourself in the digital or virtual world i,e one, human avatar (yourself) and another is a digital avatar of yourself.

 Every update in the classroom is processed and computed by the Prof. Alex cline’s 5G compute server and the updated Viewport tiles are streamed to Prof. Alex cline’s VR.